str4nge-m4g1c/python-container-environment/README.md

 Now run, ```docker-compose up```

+---

-Hope you found this repo useful.
+Well that's all folks.
+I hope you found this repo useful.